-In view of our severe statewide shortage of highway funds we favor legislation to prohibit the use of federal monies in Arizona that are solely highway beautification projects and redirect these funds for highway maintenance, also eliminating the monies solely allocated for beautification of new construction contracts.
-(Reaffirmed 2019)
+We favor legislation prohibiting the use of federal monies in Arizona solely for highway beautification projects and new construction contracts.
+We recommend redirecting these funds for highway maintenance.
+(Amended 2021)

 Grade Separation Structures:

 We urge the Arizona Department of Transportation to consider the construction in appropriate locations of grade separation structures adequate to permit crossing of freeways and other highways by farm equipment and livestock.
 In the agricultural areas the County Farm Bureaus should participate in selection of specific locations for such structures.